lcavadas/arenite/1-usage.md

 gulp.task('min', function () {
   arenitesrc({
-      env: 'dev', //Default is 'dev' anyway but left here for clarity
+      mode: 'dev', //Default is 'dev' anyway but left here for clarity
       base: 'static' //So you don't have to use the base folder directly },
     {